 For sites where there are multiple units undergoing an EPU (under one license amendment request), performing an inspection sample on one unit and crediting that sample for both units may be warranted.
 This will depend on the nature of the EPU, the design of the plant and, the specifics of the inspection.

+A sample should be selected from each of the following areas, as available:

-that are required for power uprate from the following:
+10 CFR 50.59 evaluations that are required for power uprate from the following:

 Changes to facility as described in UFSAR